Sia Plastic Surgery? Singer Reveals A Youthful Face At Airport Amid Divorce

 The singer’s face has only been photographed a number of times, due to the fact that she typically wears wigs to disguise her identity.

 Sia’s face appeared to be glowing and tight, her cheeks were rosy and full, and her eyes appeared to be a bit squinted.
-The singer styled her medium-length hair was a honey blonde and styled wavy and parted down the middle.
+The singer’s honey blonde, medium-length hair was styled wavy and parted down the middle.

 The “Chandelier” singer wore a cropped sweatshirt and beige Kenzo joggers with a pair of bright white trainer sneakers.